-As part of its expanding education and outreach effort, the NCNR is pleased to offer university-based research groups planning to come to the NCNR for an experiment approved by its Beam Time Allocation Committee (BTAC), the opportunity to request travel support for an additional graduate student to participate in the experiment.
+As part of its education and outreach effort, CHRNS is pleased to offer U.S. university-based research groups planning to come to the NCNR for an experiment approved by its Beam Time Allocation Committee (BTAC), the opportunity to request travel support for an additional graduate student to participate in the experiment.
 This support is intended to enable prospective thesis students, for example, to acquire some first-hand experience with a technique they may use later in their own research.
 At the same time, university professors would have the opportunity to evaluate the potential of a prospective thesis student in an actual research situation.

 The guidelines for eligibility in this new program are: